Len Lakofka: Game designer

-On top of his written contributions, Lakofka continued to be a high-profile player in the D&D world: in 1980, he was listed as the 6th-ranked player in national D&D standings; and the same year, as a dungeon master, he placed third in the Invitational Dungeon Master's Tournament at Gen Con.
-(Frank Mentzer was the winner.)

 In 1981, Lakofka's first adventure, L1 The Secret of Bone Hill, was published.
 Reviews were mixed.
 In Different Worlds, Anders Swenson complained about the randomness of encounters, and that the monsters and townspeople were unrealistically compressed into too small a geographical area.

-However, White Dwarfs Jim Bambra gave it an 8 out 10, and liked the roleplaying situations the module afforded.
+However, White Dwarfs Jim Bambra gave it an 8 out of 10, and liked the roleplaying situations the module afforded.
 James Maliszewski claimed the module was one of his favorites because it created "a very flexible 'sandbox' framework for a low-level campaign".

 In 1983, TSR published Lakofka's second adventure, L2 The Assassin's Knot.
 Reviews were again mixed.
 Rick Swan, in The Space Gamer, thought the murder mystery of the plot was "a very pedestrian affair", and the adventure was "just plain dull".
 Dave Morris in White Dwarf disagreed, calling it "an entertaining murder mystery for AD&D characters" and scoring it 7 out of 10.
 In 2004, Erik Mona and James Jacobs ranked The Assassin's Knot as the 29th greatest AD&D adventure ever written.

 Lakofka also continued to write more articles in Dragon in addition to his monthly column.
-When Gygax was creating the World of Greyhawk, Lakofka suggested that based on the migration patterns of various Greyhawk races as outlined in the campaign setting, that "his" Lendore Isles would have been mainly settled by Suel.
+When Gygax was creating the World of Greyhawk, Lakofka suggested that, based on the migration patterns of various Greyhawk races as outlined in the campaign setting, "his" Lendore Isles would have been mainly settled by Suel.
 When the twelve gods of the Suel pantheon of gods were simply listed in the 1983 edition of the World of Greyhawk Fantasy Game Setting, with no details or powers given, Lakofka took it upon himself to flesh out descriptions of each god.
 In 1984, Lakofka published this information as a major five-part series in Dragon.